Yanado/python-docu-talk/README.md

 The application relies on a database composed of **MongoDB** and **Cloud Storage**.

-**MongoDB** contains the core database of the application, such as access data, created chatbots, and consumed usage (see section X).
+**MongoDB** contains the core database of the application, such as access data, created chatbots, and consumed usage (see section *MongoDB Database*).
 The connection between the back-end and the MongoDB database is established through a **VPC/NAT configuration**, allowing the container to communicate externally with a static IP whitelisted by MongoDB Atlas, thus preserving the security of the internal network.

 **Cloud Storage** is used to store large files, i.e PDFs uploaded by users.
 Cloud Storage returns **signed and secure URLs** that enable users to access their documents through the application.
 Finally, Cloud Storage integrates with Gemini by providing only **the URIs** of the documents without needing to read them from the back-end.